Skip to content

 American Goldfinch

-It belongs to the finch family, which is a group of small birds known for their colorful feathers and pleasant songs.
+It belongs to the finch family, a group of small birds known for their colorful feathers and pleasant songs.
 This bird is migratory, meaning it travels from one place to another depending on the time of year.

-This helps them find better conditions for survival, as the temperature and food availability change with the seasons.
+This helps them find better conditions for survival as the temperature and food availability change with the seasons.
 The reason for their migration is mainly related to the availability of food.

 During the breeding season, the American goldfinch feeds on insects and seeds from plants like sunflowers and thistles.